mksunny1/deleight/readme.md

 - **No Virtual DOM**: Direct manipulation of DOM elements allows for faster updates, reducing overhead and improving performance.
 - **Platform-agnostic Components**: Many parts of Deleight work naturally on both the frontend and backend of your applications.
 - **First-class TypeScript Support**: Write your whole app in pure TypeScript and benefit from the strong tooling support that entails.
-- **Works with Anything on the Backend**: Deleight has facilities like `apply` and `process` for associating components to DOM elements in a simple and extremely concise way.
+- **Works with Anything on the Backend**: Deleight has facilities like `apply` and `process` for associating components with DOM elements in a simple and extremely concise way.
 - **Advanced Tools**: Deleight also includes components that support advanced techniques such as function chaining, artificial scopes, and decentralized function composition.
 You can use these techniques when needed or experiment with new ways of structuring your code.

 ## Comparison with Other Frameworks